Arab Chiefs Challenging each other to Single Combat under the Ramparts of a City: Subject

 The hatred and violence of the challenge can be seen in the way the two warriors look at each other.
 The fact that the horse of one stands on dry ground while the other stands in water seems only to emphasise their implacable opposition.
 On the ground before them lies a body, a bloody dagger in his chest, while behind them fighting continues.

-The work certainly shows the influence of Delacroix, but also recalls renaissance and baroque figuration, particularly in the way the Algerian riders are represented as classical heros.
-In his use of colour however he was unlike the painters of earlier periods, using a very limited palette.
+The work certainly shows the influence of Delacroix, but also recalls Renaissance and Baroque figuration, particularly in the way the Algerian riders are represented as classical heroes.
+In his use of colour however Chassériau was unlike the painters of earlier periods, using a very limited palette.
 Combining careful sketches figures with pure fantasy, the work seeks to capture the spirit of revolt against European incursions.
-By presenting the Arab chiefs as classical heros, gesturing theatrically, Chassériau offered the viewer an idealised representation of their contemporary resistance.
+By presenting the Arab chiefs as classical heroes, gesturing theatrically, Chassériau offered the viewer an idealised representation of their contemporary resistance.